jepser/typeform/readme.txt

 Notice the only parameter required is the url.

 == Changelog ==

+= 0.5 =
+* Minor improvements
+* Fixed error in PHP < 5.4 in frontend
+* Added basic support to Visual Composer - tested 4.2.2+

 = 0.4 =
 * Added new embed options (embed, drawer, classic) - More info at: https://www.typeform.com/help/embed-a-typeform/